 If you're fortunate enough to own a large parcel of property and have been thinking about creating some singletrack trails throughout the acreage, it's a good idea to learn a few basics about building off-road trails.
-It's a lot of work, but it's worth it in the end. * Note - this post refers to singletrack trails, not a motocross track - here's a link to another post that looks at Building a Backyard Dirt Bike Track.
+It's a lot of work, but it's worth it in the end. * Note - this post refers to singletrack trails, not a motocross track - you can find more info about building an MX track in our Building a Backyard Dirt Bike Track article.

-Soil: The type of soil makes a difference in your trail's design, due to the all-important aspect of drainage, so try to find out the soil type and decide what you'll need to do to keep the water off the trails.
-Sandy soil drains the fastest but doesn't hold its shape, loamy soil offers the best overall consistent drainage and traction, and clay soil holds its shape well but is really slippery when wet and doesn't drain well, if at all.
+The type of soil makes a big difference in your trail's design due to the all-important aspect of drainage, so try to find out your soil class in order to decide what you'll need to do to drain the water away from the trails.
+Sandy soil drains the fastest but doesn't hold its shape well, loamy soil offers the best overall consistent drainage and traction, and clay soil holds its shape well but doesn't drain well and is really slippery when wet.
 The USDA has a soil survey page on their website that can help determine your soil type.

 If the property is heavily wooded and you're not familiar with the flora, fauna, and trees, either get a field guide or better yet, have an arborist or logger come out and walk the property with you.
 You may find a logger would be willing to cut down the trees for free (and may even pay you if the trees are in high demand).
-The big drawback to loggers is the mess they need to make in order to get their equipment in and out of the site.
+The big drawback to loggers is the destruction they cause getting their equipment in and out of the site.
 They're definitely not dainty!

-Chainsaw basics: If you plan on doing the treework yourself but aren't very experienced with operating a chainsaw, do yourself (and your family) a BIG favor and read a few books and watch a few videos before starting work.
+If you plan on doing the treework yourself but aren't very experienced with operating a chainsaw, do yourself (and your family) a BIG favor and read a few books and/or watch a few videos before starting work.
 It isn't only the chainsaw that can cause injury, it's also the falling trees.
-More info on chainsaw safety is covered in the Chainsaw Safety post.
+More info on chainsaw safety is covered in our Chainsaw Safety article.

 Park Guidelines for Off-Highway Vehicles by George Fogg is more of a "big picture" book about planning an entire off road park, but it has some tips about designing and building trails.
 It was published in association with the National Off-Highway Vehicle Conservation Council.
 It's not really a mainstream book, meaning you might not find it on Amazon or at Barnes and Noble bookstores.
 It's fairly expensive (currently $46) and is available from the NOHVCC website.

-IMBA's Guide to Building Sweet Singletrack is published by the International Mountain Bicycling Association, and covers pretty much all aspects of building mountain bike singletrack trails.
+IMBA's Guide to Building Sweet Singletrack (IMBA website) is published by the International Mountain Bicycling Association, and covers pretty much all aspects of building mountain bike singletrack trails.
 The first couple of chapters deal with safety and paperwork, but the rest of the book is all about getting your hands dirty.
 As with the Park Guidelines book, it's not cheap, but there are usually used copies available.
 It's also occasionally available on Amazon or Ebay.
-Of the two books, the IMBA book is a much better choice for getting started with building singletrack trails.
+Of the two books, the IMBA book is a much better choice for getting started with building singletrack trails for dirt bikes.